ChihshengJ/hover/README.md

 ### Full Dark mode

 Pulling an all-nighter reading papers?
-Sounds fun, why not dim the lights yourself!
+Sounds fun!
 With a click of the button, hover not only turns the background dark, it also renders the page in a soft black tone with white texts.

 ---